How to get started easily with Syncfusion Angular 11 Badge?

 <span style="position: relative;font-size: 22px;">Notification Count <span class="e-badge e-badge-primary e-badge-notification">99</span> </span>

-Now, you can see the changes like below when you run the application.
+Now, you can see the changes, as shown below, when you run the application.